ctralie/FaceJam/README.md

 [![Warping The Rock's Face with A Piecewise Affine Warp Based on Facial Landmarks'](https://img.youtube.com/vi/PEP8yz_msjw/1.jpg)](https://www.youtube.com/watch?v=PEP8yz_msjw)

-### Facial Expressions PCA / Barycentric Face Expression Cloning
+### Facial Expressions PCA / Barycentric Face Expression Cloning (Main Code: ExpressionsModel.py)

 Next, I took a video of myself making a bunch of facial expression to make a "facial expressions dictionary" of sorts.
 I perform a <a href = "https://en.wikipedia.org/wiki/Orthogonal_Procrustes_problem">procrustes alignment</a> of all of the facial landmarks to the first frame to control for rigid motions of my head.
 Then, considering the collections of xy positions of all of my facial landmarks as one big vector, I perform PCA on this collection of landmark positions to learn a lower dimensional coordinate system for the space of my expressions